google/mesop/docs/blog/posts/web_components.md

 DHH, creator of Rails, recently gave an [interview](https://youtu.be/rEZNbM4MUdo?si=e0uk-2DsCvwwFVHO&t=1485) saying how he's "done with bundling" and the overall complexity of modern front-end build toolchains.

 As someone who's done front-end for almost a decade, I can attest to the sentiment of feeling the pain of compiling JavaScript options.
 Setting up compiler configs and options can easily take hours.
-I want to be clear, I think a lot of these tools like TypeScript are fantastic, and the core Mesop frameowrk itself is compiled using TypeScript and Angular's compilers.
+I want to be clear, I think a lot of these tools like TypeScript are fantastic, and the core Mesop framework itself is compiled using TypeScript and Angular's compilers.

 But when it comes to rapid prototyping, I want to avoid that overhead.

-In our [design proposal](https://docs.google.com/document/d/1Nc7Ub8DMNSxAmFuPRdyrlZXh_AoxVjZM-YEeWF8dAyI/edit#heading=h.36b20xkar02d) for Mesop, we intentionally designed a lightweight model where you can just write JavaScript _without_ setting up a whole buildchain.
-Of course, if you want to use npm, TypeScript, etc, that's still an option.
+In our [design proposal](https://docs.google.com/document/d/1Nc7Ub8DMNSxAmFuPRdyrlZXh_AoxVjZM-YEeWF8dAyI/edit#heading=h.36b20xkar02d) for Mesop, we intentionally designed a lightweight model where you don't _need_ to set up a complex build chain to write JavaScript.
+Sometimes a build step is inevitable, e.g. you're using TypeScript, and you still have the option of compiling your JavaScript.

 ## Framework churn